 If you aren’t sure if you are being misclassified at your job, the following may provide you with reason for suspicion:

-Your employer decides on your work location, your hours, the way you work
+- Your employer decides on your work location, your hours and the way you work.

 Independent contractors generally work for a number of clients.
 If you work every day at the same company, you are more likely to be considered a full-time employee.